sajax/irsdkdocs/docs/contexts.md

 Spectators act like normal clients except they will not appear in any results or standings information.
 The client will still have an entry under the [DriverInfo](/yaml/driverinfo.md) section and with Ghost Driving will be able to drive on track but no race control features will be available (such as lap timing).

+### Spotting

+Spotters acts like a Team session but a spotter will be unable to take over control of the car or ghost drive.

 ### TestDrive

 During maintenance periods iRacing enables access to their [TestDrive](https://testdrive.iracing.com/) portal which allows members to launch offline test sessions, this currently includes the ability to lauch test sessions using content members have downloaded but not purchased.